microsoft/WindowsAppSDK-Samples/Samples/Insights/cpp-win32/README.md

 # Instructions
-This sample makes use of the Insights headers and lib to define data collection events that can be used to track different events in the application.
+This sample makes use of the Insights headers and library to define data collection events that can be used to track different events in the application.

 ## Collecting data locally
 The data can be locally saved by using tools.

-1. Use [tracelog](https://docs.microsoft.com/en-us/windows-hardware/drivers/devtest/tracelog) to start tracing
+1. Use [tracelog](https://docs.microsoft.com/windows-hardware/drivers/devtest/tracelog) to start tracing

 2. Run your code

 3. Stop tracing

 ## Viewing the data
 The above steps will produce an ETL file that contains the data.
-The data can be viewed using [Windows Performance analyzer](https://docs.microsoft.com/en-us/windows-hardware/drivers/devtest/capture-and-view-tracelogging-data)
+The data can be viewed using [Windows Performance analyzer](https://docs.microsoft.com/windows-hardware/drivers/devtest/capture-and-view-tracelogging-data)